-BLM Application for Variance Permit to clear BLM land.
-See "What If Your 100 Feet etc." document above for when you would need this.
+Want to work on a BLM (Bureau of Land Management) parcel?
+Here's a BLM Defensible Space Permit Application to clear BLM land.
+See "What If Your 100 Feet etc." document above for when you need this.

 This unofficial one-sheet PDF handout from the Coalition of Firewise Communities tells you the requirements, in the unincorporated County, City of Grass Valley and Nevada City, for clearing back from the sides of private roads.
 Diagrams help make it clear.
 There are three times as many private roads in the County as there are public roads, and the property owners are responsible for meeting these requirements.

 The document described above, "What If Your 100 Feet of Defensible Space etc.", should answer most people's questions and concerns.
-But if you really want to get into the weeds (bad pun, sorry!), here are the details about local codes and ordinances.
+But if you really want to get into the weeds (bad pun, sorry!), see below for details about local codes and ordinances.

 The County of Nevada has a hazardous vegetation ordinance, entitled Nuisance Declared; Duty to Abate Hazardous Vegetation and Combustible Material (Click #7.4) which requires defensible space around habitable structures (100 feet) as well as along roadways 10 feet wide and 15 feet high) beyond the shoulder of roadways (both sides) that serve as primary ingress and egress routes.
 Here's the County Code for Private Driveway Construction Standards

 California has state standard PRC 4291, but its requirements are incorporated into the Nevada County ordinance, so you do not need to consult state standards unless you really want to know exactly what they are.
 (The definitions of terms used in 4291 are at PRC 4211).